Dazag/docker-lemp/docker/ssl/readme.md

 * Go to the address bar of the web browser and paste this `chrome://settings/certificates`.
 * Click on Authorities.
 * Click on Import.
-* Select the certificate in this folder named: `staging-minderest-CA.pem`.
+* Select the certificate in this folder named: `staging-app-CA.pem`.
 * Click open and check all the options listed.
 * Click OK.
-* Go to [staging](https://staigng.local.minderest.com) and verify you have a secure connection.
+* Go to [staging](https://staigng.local.app.com) and verify you have a secure connection.
 * DONE!

 If you are using Firefox: